db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 Flux can be helpful for this step, as these are small surface-mount joints, but be careful not to use too much flux, as it can get into the mechanical part of the switch and potentially cause problems for the switch contact points.
 If possible, use a flux pen rather than flux paste, and in small amounts.

+### Reset button

+Solder the reset button (aka tact switch).

+If using a through-hole type, insert the legs of the button into the holes and use masking tape to hold it in place if needed before soldering the legs in place from the back of the PCB.

+If using a surface mount type, bend back the legs of the button before placing it onto the PCB.
+Hold the button in place using tweezers, heat up one of the pads, and feed solder into the joint, which will fill the hole and cover the leg of the button.
+Once one side is soldered into place, heat up the remaining pad and fill the joint with solder, covering the leg of the button.
 ### Microcontroller

 There are various options for how the microcontroller can be installed.
 Here, we'll describe just a couple of those options.